lucamorando95/Goal_4.0/README.md

 * Make sure the Manifold and the Remote PC are connected via Wi-Fi Network.
 * Open the folder in Remote PC were the file launch_solar_project.sh is contained.
-* Open a terminal inside the folder.
+* Open a terminal inside the folder. (click with rigth key on the mouse)
-* Launch the file typing chmod +x ... .sh  and ./launch_solar_project.sh
+* Launch the file typing in the new terminal:
+* type chmod +x launch_solar_project.sh  [press start]
+* type ./launch_solar_project.sh [press start]

 Follow the Procedure suggested by the terminal and type yes or no for each selection.
 The terminal provide to you a connection with the Manifold and it launch the desired script.

-The automatic script laucnh if desired all the scripts that permits to safely fligth the UAV in a real environment.
+The automatic script launch if desired all the scripts that permits to safely fligth the UAV in a real environment.

- The Required launch files execute by the autonomatic ...sh script are:
+ The Required launch files execute by the autonomatic launch_solar_flight.sh script are:

 * Run the DJI OSDK ROS:
  ```console
  roslaunch dji_osdk_ros dji_osdk_node.launch
  ```
 * Run the flight control script and the keyboard record script:
 ```console
  roslaunch solar_project solar_flight_control.launch